Blaisorblade/pdbp.github.io/index.md

   - in the composition `` `(z&&y)>-->z` >--> `z>-->x` ``, the matching `z`'s reflect the type `Z` involved,
   - in the name `` `(z&&y&&x)>-->(y&&x)` ``, both `(z&&y&&x)` and `(y&&x)` reflect the types `(Z && Y && X)` and `(Y && X)` involved.

+One challenge that comes with pointfree programming is getting the *necessary* arguments out of *all* available arguments.
+The program `` `(z&&y&&x)>-->(y&&x)` `` above gets a `y` and an `x` out of a `z`, a `y` and an `x`.

+One way to deal with this challenge is to keep programs, and therefore, the arguments and results that come with them, relatively small.
+After all, small program components can be combined to obtain larger, composite programs by substituting them into program templates.

+[*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code*.

+Erik Meijer is so famous that he does not need an introduction.
+I was very lucky to be able to do research with him, on monads and related stuff, at the Univeristy of Utrecht back in the ninetees.

 ### **Describing `trait Condition`**